nickcoleman/reviews/README.md

    * Add 'description' to skiresort model
    * Add a show route/template

-v3
-# Refactor Mongoose Code
-   * Create models directory
-   * Move Schemas to model files
-   * Refactor to require model files

-# Create Seeds files
+# Comment New/Create
+   * Setup nested routes
+   * Add comment new & create routes
-   * Add seeds.js
+   * Add new comment form
-   * Run seeds.js when server starts